 1. Use the Sound Assistant app for Samsung

-If you are experiencing too loud volume on the lowest settings and own a Samsung, you are in luck.
-It seems that the Sound Assistant app (Samsung-made), which can be found on the Play Store, can override system settings and lower volume even more.
+If you are experiencing too loud volume on the lowest settings and own a Samsung phone, you are in luck.
+It seems that the Sound Assistant app (Samsung-made) can override system settings and lower volume even more.
+The only potential caveat is that the Sound Assistant app is a part of the Good Lock suite for Samsung.
+This app bundle

 2. Use the Precise Volume app for other OEMs